-Influencer marketing is an effective strategy, when played well, in today’s consumer-centric era.
+Influencer Marketing is an effective strategy in today’s consumer-centric era.
 Influencers have already established a market for themselves, which means they can act as successful mediators.
 They also lend your product a sense of credibility that no amount of advertising and digital marketing could hope to match.

 Shopify mistakes are often inevitable, but learning about what to do and how to do it is a game-changer.
-Prior research helps you identify potential pitfalls and drive budgets and resources towards tactics that matter.
-With this handy guide to avoidable Shopify mistakes, you’ll be well on your way towards setting up the ecommerce store that success stories are made of.
+Prior research helps you identify potential pitfalls and drive budgets and resources toward tactics that matter.
+With this handy guide to avoidable Shopify mistakes, you’ll be well on your way toward setting up the ecommerce store that success stories are made of.

 Guest Post by AdNabu